Albert Stange

-Franz Albert Stange (17 January 1899 – date of death unknown) was a German police official and Nazi Party politician active in the later years of the Weimar Republic and the early years of Nazi Germany.
+Franz Albert Stange (17 January 1899 – unknown) was a German police official and Nazi Party politician active in the later years of the Weimar Republic and the early years of Nazi Germany.
+He was a deputy in the provincial Landtag of the Province of Saxony from 1929 to 1934, and sat as a member of the Prussian State Council from 1933.
+He served as the acting police president in Erfurt and in Harburg-Wilhelmsburg from 1934 to October 1935 when he was dismissed from all his posts.
+Little is documented about his subsequent life.

 Early life

-Stange was born in Plaue in 1899, attended public elementary school in Erfurt and began an insurance apprenticeship.
+Stange was born in Plaue in 1899, attended public Volksschule in Erfurt and began an insurance apprenticeship.
 He then attended non-commissioned officer preparatory schools, first in Sigmaringen from April 1914 to January 1916, and then in Treptow an der Rega (today, Trzebiatów) from January 1916 to April 1918.
 At that point, he entered military service with the Imperial German Army and participated in the First World War as an Unteroffizier with the 71st (3rd Thuringian) Infantry Regiment and the 467th Infantry Regiment, earning the Iron Cross, 2nd class.
 Following the end of the war in November 1918, he served until 1919 in a Freikorps unit, the Freiwilligen Landesjägercorps, and took part in fighting in Berlin and central Germany.
-In 1919 he became a member of Der Stahlhelm, the German veterans organization.
+In 1919, he became a member of Der Stahlhelm, the German war veterans organization.

-In 1919 he also joined the Security Police at Erfurt and took part in fighting in Gotha in 1920, in Eisleben and in the Leuna area in 1921.
-In 1921 he left after the end of the fighting and became a worker in the coal mines in Geiselthal (today, Giżyn).
-In 1921 he joined the Viking League, a nationalist paramilitary organization.
-In November of the same year, he joined the Free State of Thuringian police service but was removed in mid-1922 for political reasons.
+Also in 1919, he joined the security police at Erfurt and took part in fighting in Gotha in 1920, as well as in Eisleben and in the Leuna area in 1921.
+He left after the end of the fighting that year and became a worker in the coal mines in Geiselthal (today, Giżyn).
+Also in 1921, he joined the Viking League, a nationalist paramilitary organization.
+In November of the same year, he joined the Thuringian police service but was removed in mid-1922 for political reasons.
+From 1922 to 1926, he was employed as a railway maintenance worker, gardener and office worker in Erfurt.
+In 1926, he became office manager at the Central German Craftsmen Association and managing director of the National Socialist Fighting League for the Commercial Middle Class in Erfurt.